Something BIG is coming

 The customer wanted to produce bigger lenses for new LED products and these would require brass sleeves moulded into the corners of the lenses to prevent damage during assembly.
 “In the past,” Hubertz explains, “we would have looked at the investment for automation and figured ‘Hey, let’s just load these sleeves by hand.’
 But after we saw the quality benefits of the Sepro robots, we thought, ‘it’s not a big stretch to buy a sleeve feeding system and use a robot on the press to load the brass sleeves into the mould.”

-Sepro robot goes to work.
+The resulting process, which was developed jointly with Sepro, works like this: an automated feeder orients the sleeves first and then the Sepro robot goes to work.
 The end-of-arm tooling (EOAT) on the vertical arm picks up eight sleeves and prepares to load them into the mould.
 When the cycle ends and the mould opens, the vertical arm descends and pulls two finished lenses out of the mould cavities.
 Then the EOAT rotates 90° so that it can place the brass sleeves into the mould.
 As a new cycle begins, the robot offloads the finished parts.

 Vision has also seen productivity and quality gains due to cycle-time improvements, with consistent, automated handling resulting in lower scrap.